Imdilshan/Razorpay-Telegram-Bridge/README.md

 ## Hackathon scope note

-Built in a single day.
 Deliberately excludes: AI/LLM integration, a web dashboard, payment creation, and refunds — kept to a 4-feature MVP (today's collections, recent transactions, weekly performance, settlement status) so it could be finished and demoed cleanly rather than left half-built.